 The group of bridesmaids now looked jaw dropping in their dresses and left for the church up the road.
 Georgina, her father and chief bridesmaid had a little time to take some weight off before the much anticipated ceremony.

 Country Wedding Groom Preparation Photographs

 I found the gents a short distance away in the Leicestershire countryside at Foxton Locks Lodges.
 Wedding ribbon had been skilfully added to the sparkling clean silver Land Rover.
 The father’s of the bride and groom arrived to take the grooms party for breakfast at Bowen Stores café.
 Belly’s full, they all headed back to Foxton to ready themselves for what would be an amazing country wedding in the sunshine.

-The groomsmen wore Ted Baker blue suits with pink ties and the groom wore a textured wool bled suit all from Moss Bros .
+The groomsmen wore Ted Baker blue suits with pink ties and the groom wore a textured wool bled hand made suit by Robert Old & Son of Bournemouth.
 With every one dressed and button holes from the Paisley Flower Company in place the next stop was the Crown pub in Tur Langton.
 Located opposite St Andrews church, the groom and his best men greeted guests arriving and enjoyed a pre- wedding pint.
 With a close eye on his watch Matt and his groomsmen made their way across the road and into the church.